uclaacm/hack-curriculum/stackschool/2-databases/README.md

 | Carrots  | 80       | 3     |

 Let's refer back to our previous restaurant scenario.
 Now, instead of walking into the fridge to find and keep track of any raw ingredient, the restaurant chef can look at a note posted on the fridge that lists each item contained within.
-The table aboves displays a simple example of such a note.
+The table above displays a simple example of such a note.
 The set of column headers[^e] for this table is known as the table **schema**, representing the data type and name associated with the values along each row in the table.

 [^e]: In this case: Item, Quantity, Price.